winesapOS/winesapOS/README.md

                 prl_convert winesapos-<VERSION>-<TYPE>.vdi --allow-no-os --stand-alone-disk --dst=winesapos-<VERSION>-<TYPE>.hdd
                 ```
         - Parallels Desktop > Install Windows or another OS from a DVD or image file > Image File > select a file... > (select the winesapOS HDD file) > Continue > Please select your operating system: > More Linux > Other Linux > OK > Name: winesapOS > Create
-    3. with VMware Fusion on macOS.
+    3. with VMware Fusion on macOS (Intel only).
         - Convert the raw image to the VMDK format.
             - Using the VirtualBox CLI:
                 ```